eadium/openlib/README.md

 ### Step 3.
 Using
 * All actions of users in the system are being written to the `log.txt` file.
 * To keep your data safe, autosave is enabled by default.
 Moreover, you can save the current state by choosing <b>Save</b> in the menu of the application.
-* Pressing "y" after starting the program will launch ClearMode.x
+* Pressing "y" after starting the program will launch ClearMode.